-1 Length-based Alignment Program
+2 Length-based Alignment Program

-Following an idea which first appeared in [Brown et al. 1990], Gale and Church suggest a method for aligning pairs of texts.
-It relies on two hypotheses: a) the lengths (in number of characters) of segments which are translations of one another are highly correlated; and b) all translations are done using one of six "translation patterns": (1) one sentence translates into one, (2) two consecutive sentences translate into one, (3) one sentence translates into two, (4) two sentences translate into two2, (5) a sentence is not translated at all or (6) a new sentence that has no equivalent in the source text is introduced by the translator.
+Following an idea which first appeared in [2], Gale and Church suggest a method for aligning pairs of texts.
+It relies on two hypotheses: a) the lengths (in number of characters) of segments which are translations of one another are highly correlated; and b) all translations are done using one of six "translation patterns": (1) one sentence translates into one, (2) two consecutive sentences translate into one, (3) one sentence translates into two, (4) two sentences translate into $two^2$ , (5) a sentence is not translated at all or (6) a new sentence that has no equivalent in the source text is introduced by the translator.